MahmoodAyman/Data-Structures/Vector/explanation.md

 ### Capacity trick:
 now the code above is not efficient at all! what about we pushing back 10^6 elements?

-which mean the 10 ^ 6 loop will take 5 million steps!
+which mean the 10 ^ 6 loop will take 10 ^ 12 steps!

 think about make push_back faster by not creating new array every time we want to append to the vector

-what if the user ask for a vector with capacity of 10 we reserved array of size 3000?
+### what if the user ask for a vector with capacity of 10 we reserved array of size 3000?
-sound good right?
+### sound good right?

 but after 2990 steps the array will be full again!